 Historically, our primary sources of liquidity have been cash flow from operations, borrowings, and equity contributions.
-As of December 31, 2019 and December 31, 2018, our cash and cash equivalents were \$27.3 million and \$66.4 million, respectively.
-As of December 31, 2019, we had \$10.0 million outstanding under a revolving credit facility, \$220.0 million under a term loan and \$29.3 million in other debt.
-The debt agreements bear interest at rates between 4.3% and 6.8%.
+As of December 31, 2020 and December 31, 2019, our cash and cash equivalents were \$33.5 million and \$27.3 million, respectively.
+As of December 31, 2020, we had \$15.0 million outstanding under a revolving credit facility, \$217.3 million under a term loan, \$143.8 million of outstanding 4.0% Convertible Senior Notes due 2026 (the "Notes"), and \$16.3 million in other debt.
+The debt agreements bear interest at rates between 2.3% and 6.75%.

 Our primary cash needs are for working capital and to support our growth plans, which may include acquisitions.
-Our maintenance capital expenditures have typically been less than 1.0% of net sales, but we may make additional capital expenditures as necessary to support our growth, such as the investment in additional veterinary clinics that is currently ongoing.
+Our maintenance capital expenditures have typically been less than 1.0% of net sales, but we may make additional capital expenditures as necessary to support our growth, such as the investment in additional veterinary clinics that is currently ongoing or the construction of new corporate headquarters, which is also currently underway.
 Our primary working capital requirements are to carry inventory and receivable levels necessary to support our increasing Product net sales.
 Fluctuations in working capital are primarily driven by the timing of new product launches and seasonal retailer demand.
-As of December 31, 2019 and December 31, 2018, we had working capital (current assets less current liabilities) of \$112.4 million and \$143.4 million, respectively.
+As of December 31, 2020 and December 31, 2019, we had working capital (current assets less current liabilities) of \$141.2 million and \$112.4 million, respectively.

 We believe that our operating cash flow, cash on hand, and debt proceeds from our borrowings under our credit facility will be adequate to meet our operating, investing, and financing needs for the foreseeable future.
 To the extent additional funds are necessary to meet long-term liquidity needs as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of additional indebtedness, additional equity financings or a combination of these potential sources of funds, although we can provide no assurance that these sources of funding will be available on reasonable terms.
+As in the past, we will continue to explore opportunities to optimize our capital structure.